RoelofSetsFire/data-processing-1/13 Design/20 Design 2/10 Design.md

 Time: 40 minutes, or as long as you like.

 Take your analysis and ideas and discuss it again.
 Can you find a consensus?
 Come up with one visualization that you agree is ideal.
-Reflect on the process that you went through to come up with your final design (for inspiration on deisg process refer to this week's lecture: [Process]).
+Reflect on the process that you went through to come up with your final design (refer to this week's lecture: [Process] for inspiration on design process).